-- 1. The determining authority shall revoke, end or refuse to renew withdraw the subsidiary protection status of a third-country national or a stateless person where: - (a) he or she has ceased to be eligible for subsidiary protection in accordance with Article 17;
+- 1. The determining authority shall [...] withdraw the subsidiary protection status of a thirdcountry national or a stateless person where: - (a) he or she has ceased to be eligible for subsidiary protection in accordance with Article 17; - (b) after having been granted subsidiary protection status, he or she should have been or is excluded from being eligible for subsidiary protection in accordance with Article 18;95 - (c) his or her misrepresentation or omission of facts, including the use of false documents, was decisive for the granting of subsidiary protection status;

-BG, FI, SE: scrutiny reservation.
+DE, FI, SE: scrutiny reservation.
 FR: reservation; redraft the title and para (1) as follows: "End of subsidiary protection"; "(1) The determining authority shall end the subsidiary protection status of a third-country national or a stateless person where:".
-AT, BE, ES, FR, SE: same comments as for Art.
-14. SK: unclear if it is possible to keep national legislation concerning refusal to renew the subsidiary protection status.
-For practical reasons, the drafting in QD I preferrable as it reflects more the temporary character of subsidiary protection.
+AT, ES, FR, SE: same comments as for Art.
+14. SK: unclear whether it is possible to keep national legislation concerning refusal to renew the subsidiary protection status.
+The drafting in QD is preferable as it reflects better the temporary character of subsidiary protection.
 PRES: the new wording in the title is based on the definition of withdrawal of international protection found in Article 2 of this Regulation and includes the revocation, ending, or refusal to renew of the status.
 The term "withdrawal" should always be seen in the context of the definition in this Regulation and would cover both ex-nunc and ex-tunc cases.